wltrimbl/boot-camps/shell/Readme.md

 We will spend most of our time learning about the basics of the shell by manipulating some experimental data from a hearing test.
 To get the data for this test, you will need internet access.
 Just enter the
-command:
+commands:

+    cd
     git clone -b YYYY-MM-PLACE --single-branch git://github.com/swcarpentry/boot-camps.git

-This command will grab all of the data needed for this workshop from the internet.
+This command will grab all of the data needed for this workshop from the internet and save it a folder called boot-camps in your home directory.
 (We will talk about the `git` command later in the workshop.)

 # Let's get started